oroinc/documentation/user_guide/data_management_data_audit.rst

 History of Changes
 ------------------

-The link to the history of changes of a specific record is available in the top right corner of the record's :ref:`View page <user-guide-ui-components-view-pages>`, if this is permitted to the user (the :ref:`Data Audit capabilty <admin-capabilities-data-audit>` has been enabled for at least one of the user's :ref:`roles <user-guide-user-management-permissions-basic>`)
+A link to a specific record's history of changes is available in the top right corner of the record's :ref:`View page <user-guide-ui-components-view-pages>`,  if Data Audit has been enabled for the user.
+(The :ref:`Data Audit capabilty <admin-capabilities-data-audit>` has been enabled for at least one of the user's :ref:`roles <user-guide-user-management-permissions-basic>`)

 |